-Student Partnership Agreements were first outlined in the Scottish Government’s paper, Putting Learners at the Centre, which proposed a document setting out how students and their institutions interact.
+Student Partnership Agreements (SPAs) were first outlined in the Scottish Government’s 2011 paper Putting Learners at the Centre, which proposed a document setting out how students and their institutions interact.
 With the support of the Scottish Government, sparqs worked with the sector to explore what SPAs could look like and how they could be developed.

-Student Partnership Agreements are a way in which students’ associations and institutions can promote ways in which students can interact with staff at their institution to improve quality.
-They’re also an opportunity to agree a set of three to five priority areas upon which the students’ association and institution will work together, in partnership.
+In essence, Student Partnership Agreements are a way in which students’ associations and institutions can promote ways in which students can interact with staff at their institution to improve quality.
+They are an opportunity to agree a set of three to five priority areas upon which the students’ association and institution will work together in partnership.

-We also offer ongoing support and advice to institutions and students' associations to explore, develop or redevelop SPAs, so if you have any comments or questions on Student Partnership Agreements or the guidance, please contact David Scott.
+We offer ongoing support and advice to institutions and students' associations to explore, develop or redevelop SPAs, so if you have any comments or questions, please contact Eve Lewis.